1. Do I need to submit drawings with the Seismic Evaluation Report?

 Section 615.4.2 applies even when the exception of Section 615.4.1 of the California Plumbing Code is used, to ensure that the emergency supply of water is delivered to the end point of usage at sufficient pressure from the storage tank.
 The ability to dispense water to portable containers from the storage tank required in the exception of Section 615.4.1 of the California Plumbing Code is to be considered a measure of last resort.

-19. Per Section 727, of the California Plumbing Code, can the facility store the sewage and liquid waste in a 5,000-gallon tank?
-Does this tank need to connected to a sewage line?
+19. Per Section 727, of the 2019 California Plumbing Code, can the facility store the sewage and liquid waste in a 5,000-gallon tank?
+Does this tank need to be connected to a sewage line?

 The purpose of the holding tank is to permit 72 hours of continuing operation if the external sewer connection is severed.
 Thus, OSHPD does not have any requirements for connection of the holding tank to the existing sewer line; however, such connections should be made with sufficient valves to isolate the external sewer lines.